adam-atamnia/Python21-PrivacyPolicy/Privacy-Policy.md

 Some of the services may use location information transmitted from users' mobile phones.
 We only use this information within the scope necessary for the designated service.

 ### Device Information
 We collect information from your device in some cases.
-The information will be utilized for the provision of better service and to prevent fraudulent acts.
+The information may be utilized for the provision of better service and to prevent fraudulent acts.

 ### Service Providers
 We may employ third-party companies and individuals due to the following reasons: